Loading...

 What is the collective impact model of social change?
 The collective impact model believes that no single government entity policy or organization can deal with deeply entrenched social problems alone.

-The concept moves beyond the traditional ‘partnership’ or ‘collaboration’ in that it calls for longstanding commitment between various organizations all working towards a common goal.
-There are five conditions of collective impact that elevate it above the traditional ‘collaboration’ or ‘cooperation’ (more about this below).
+The concept moves beyond the traditional ‘partnership’ or ‘collaboration,’ calling for longstanding commitment between various organizations, all working towards a common goal.
+Five conditions of collective impact elevate it above the traditional ‘collaboration’ or ‘cooperation’ (more about this below).

-The concept is often placed in contrast with “isolated impact”, where organizations work individually to solve social problems.
-In other words, proponents of collective impact deeply believe that working together and sharing information is more effective in solving complex problems, as opposed to a single nonprofit dealing with problems on its own.
+The concept is often contrasted with “isolated impact,” where organizations work individually to solve social problems.
+In other words, proponents of collective impact deeply believe that working together and sharing information is more effective in solving complex problems than a single nonprofit dealing with problems on its own.

-The collective impact model draws on early concepts of collaborative leadership, in that it focuses on strategic partnerships, collective goals, shared accountability, collective and independent action aligned with goals, and a backbone “institutional worrier”.
+The collective impact model draws on early concepts of collaborative leadership.
+It focuses on strategic partnerships, collective goals, shared accountability, collective and independent action aligned with goals, and a backbone “institutional worrier.”

-The collective impact model is often defined as a data-driven approach, as it focuses on shared measurement and the essential role of data in understanding social and environmental issues and monitoring outcomes of interventions.
+The collective impact model is often defined as a data-driven approach.
+It focuses on shared measurement and the essential role of data in understanding social and environmental issues and monitoring intervention outcomes.

 Putting together a puzzle piece

-The collective impact model was first mentioned in 2011 at a Stanford Social Innovation Review article entitled Collective Impact.
-The article was written by FSG co-founders Mark Kramer and John Kania.
-FSG, a mission-driven consulting firm that helps its clients create social impact, serves as advisors to foundation, corporation, and non-profit/NGO leaders.
+The collective impact model was first mentioned in 2011 in a Stanford Social Innovation Review article entitled Collective Impact, written by FSG co-founders Mark Kramer and John Kania.
+FSG is a mission-driven consulting firm that helps its clients create social impact and advises foundation, corporation, and non-profit/NGO leaders.

 According to Mark Kramer and John Kania, the collective impact model requires “the commitment of a group of important actors from different sectors to a common agenda for solving a specific social problem”.

-The model, according to Kramer and Kania, is distinctly different as it includes “a centralized infrastructure, a dedicated staff, and a structured process that leads to a common agenda, shared measurement, continuous communication, and mutually reinforcing activities among all participants.”
+According to Kramer and Kania, the model is distinctly different as it includes “a centralized infrastructure, a dedicated staff, and a structured process that leads to a common agenda, shared measurement, continuous communication, and mutually reinforcing activities among all participants.”

 Why is the collective impact model so popular?

-Since the concept was introduced by Kramer and Kania, the collective impact model has been utilized many times, especially by philanthropic foundations and governments.
-Liz Weaver, Vice President of Tamarack, found the approach attractive as it offered ‘simple rules for complex interventions’, and it offered an intuitive approach.
+Since Kramer and Kania introduced the concept, the collective impact model has been utilized many times, especially by philanthropic foundations and governments.
+Liz Weaver, Vice President of Tamarack, found the approach attractive because it offered ‘simple rules for complex interventions’ and was intuitive.

 The collective impact model was very recognizable to a lot of practitioners, as it had many similarities to several existing approaches (you can read about Tim Moore and Rebecca Fry’s Place-Based Approaches to Child and Family Services, Lisbeth Schorr’s Keynote Address, and Results-Based Accountability).